DatatracCorporation/BluetoothSerial/README.md

         "name": "RN42"
     }]

-#### iOS

-Function `list` lists the discovered Bluetooth Low Energy peripheral.
-The success callback is called with a list of objects.

-Example list passed to success callback for iOS.

-    [{
-        "id": "CC410A23-2865-F03E-FC6A-4C17E858E11E",
-        "uuid": "CC410A23-2865-F03E-FC6A-4C17E858E11E",
-        "name": "Biscuit",
-        "rssi": -68
-    }]

-The advertised RSSI **may** be included if available.

 #### Windows Phone

 Function `list` lists the paired Bluetooth devices.
 The success callback is called with a list of objects.